ChenghaoMou/touchbar-lyric/README.md

 Same as Kashi:

 1. Copy&paste the content in `lyric.json` in _Meun Bar > Touch Bar_;
-2. Change the python path to your own python path in the script area;
+2. Change the python path `/Users/chenghaomou/Anaconda/bin/python` to your own python path in the script area;
 3. Optional: You can use pubproxy api to remedy netease's anti-crawler mechanism.

 ```shell
 ${PYTHONPATH} -m touchbar_lyric --api ${PUBPROXY_API}
 ```

+Where `--api ${PUBPROXY_API}` is optional.

 ## Preview